-CONDITION URGENT REFERRAL TO EAR, NOSE, AND THROAT PHYSICIAN IF PREVALENCE Othematoma = hematoma auris Visual inspection shows a purplish hard swelling of the external ear.
-Can result from hit on ear e.g., basketball Sporadic Foreign body in the ear canal Visual inspection with otoscope shows foreign body e.g., peanut, hearing aid dome, cotton wool.
+CONDITION URGENT REFERRAL IF PREVALENCE Othematoma = hematoma auris Visual inspection shows a purplish hard swelling of the external ear.
+Can result from hit on ear e.g. basketball.
+Sporadic Foreign body in the ear canal Visual inspection with otoscope shows foreign body, e.g. peanut, hearing aid dome, cotton wool.
 Sporadic Otitis externa Visual inspection with otoscope shows pink ear canal mucosa, if painful during inspection, or bleeding or moist/fungal spores in dead skin in the ear canal.
-More common Myringitis Visual inspection with otoscope shows obvious infection (fever, red or bulbous ear drum) or if painful when flying, driving up and down hills Sporadic Acute otitis media Visual inspection with otoscope shows obvious infection (fever, red or purple ear drum) or if painful when flying or driving over hills.
-More common e.g., with a cold/sinus trouble.
-Draining ear Visual inspection (with otoscope) shows purulent flow in the ear canal of thin or thicker moisture.
-Sporadic with perforation
+More common Myringitis Visual inspection with otoscope shows obvious infection (fever, red or bulbous ear drum) or if painful when flying, driving up and down hills.
+Sporadic Acute otitis media Visual inspection with otoscope shows obvious infection (fever, red or purple ear drum) or if painful when flying, driving up and down hills.
+More common, e.g. with a cold /sinus trouble Draining ear Visual inspection (with otoscope) shows purulent flow in the ear canal of thin or thicker moisture.
+Sporadic with perforation.